 - Contact Sternula: Stefan Pielmeier, CTO and MARIOT Project Manager, +45 3116 3910

 Aalborg University (AAU) is known for its problem-based research and learning methods.
-According to MIT rankings, AAU is Europe’s best and World’s 4th in engineering.
+According to MIT rankings, AAU is World’s 4th and the European leader in engineering.
 The AAU space research unit involved in MARIOT has previously launched and operated 5 satellites.

 - Contact AAU: Jens Dalsgaard Nielsen, Associate Professor, +45 2872 8753